-The government creates public documents or records to record significant events in an individual’s life.
-Events such as a marriage, a judgment in court, a home purchase, and military service are common examples of public records.
-When investigating a company or an individual, consulting these records through searches can be one of the best ways to outline someone’s background and history.
+The government creates public documents to record significant events in an individual’s life.
+These events could include marriage, a court judgment, a home purchase, and military service.
+When investigating a company or an individual, consulting these records can be the best way to outline someone’s background.

 Depending on the case, documents relating to employment, military service, and name changes can also be searched.
-Qualified private investigators can search records listed under aliases and international records as well.
+Qualified private investigators can search records listed under aliases and international records.

-There are many ways records searches can be useful.
-For example, public records searches are an important part of criminal background checks, background checks, and private investigations.
-They can reveal a person’s past and if they are really who they appear to be.
-Moreover, they can help you find out what others are trying to hide.
+Public records searches are an important part of criminal background checks, background checks, and private investigations.
+They can reveal a person’s past and confirm their identity.
+Perhaps more importantly, they can expose what individuals try to hide.

 A private investigator can be hired for many reasons.
 Whether you are an individual, law firm, or corporation, a private investigator will know the best way to collect information and obtain original records.
 They use records searches in nearly all investigations types and will be able to quickly and efficiently gather information.